zorro-del-caribe/ship-hold/doc/querybuilders.md

   .build() // {text: 'SELECT * FROM "users" WHERE "id" in (SELECT "id" FROM "users" ORDER BY "name" LIMIT 10)', values:[]}
 ```

 Note: a left operand string is considered as identifier by default whereas the right operand string will be considered as value.
-So if you want to use an identifier instead, you will need to wrap it with quotes
+So if you want to use an identifier instead, you will need to wrap it with quotes.

 ```Javascript
 sh
   .select()